w3f/Grants-Program/applications/sirato_substrate_phase3.md

 ### Ecosystem Fit

 There is currently a lack of high-quality open-source explorers for smart contract networks in the Substrate ecosystem.
 Polkadot.js is the de facto explorer and it is very modular and flexible.
 However, it was designed more for development and lacks the ability to filter, sort and search through data on the network.
 In the space of user-facing explorers, Subscan is currently the most popular solution and has the most comprehensive support for Substrate pallets.
 On the other hand, Subscan is mostly close-sourced and introduces an economic entry barrier for new networks.

+This dominance by Subscan is something that has been highlighted recently during an in-depth [discussion on the Polkadot Forum](https://forum.polkadot.network/t/subscan-ought-to-change-its-business-model-or-be-replaced/2357).
+Subscan in addition supports the Frontier EVM pallet.

 While a number of open-source alternatives have emerged, none of them have support for smart contracts.
 In our previous grants, we have expanded the open-source explorer offerings to include Wasm contracts on Substrate and we wish to further expand the support to EVM contracts.
 Considering that there are already more than 20 parachains and solo chains live with Frontier EVM, we believe that it will be a valuable addition to the ecosystem.
 At the same time, we also want to provide the essential base data like blocks and extrinsics so that smart contract networks can have a feature-complete explorer at their fingertips.

 ## Development Roadmap :nut_and_bolt: